BhaviChikhal/Developing-Data-Products/ReadMe.md

 #### Presentation

-The presentation was required to contain the rolling
+The presentation was required to contain the following:

 - Exactly 5 slides to pitch the shiny app.
 - Developed in R presenter or slidify - mine was developed on R presenter